PyNerdAlfaiz/PyNerdAlfaiz/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me alfaizsaiyad1552@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love Rap
+- ⚡ Fun fact: I love MMA

 <!---
 PyNerdAlfaiz/PyNerdAlfaiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.